toropow/first_react_app/README.md

-h1.
-My first project from React
+#My first project from React